 Monterey and Carmel-by-the-Sea provide some of California’s most beautiful coastline.
-From the Monterey Bay Aquarium to the 17 Mile Drive this stretch of central coastline has a little something for everyone.
-Here is our guide to some of our favorite things to do between Monterey and Carmel.
+From the Monterey Bay Aquarium to the 17 Mile Drive Monterey, this stretch of central coastline has a little something for everyone.
+Here is our guide to some of our favorite things to do between Monterey and Carmel featured in Monterey tours.

 1. Monterey Bay Aquarium – Perhaps the most popular attraction in Monterey, the Monterey Bay Aquarium will definitely not disappoint.
 With multiple exhibits ranging from jellyfish, sea otters, a kelp forest with one of the largest windows in the world and much more, this aquarium can keep you occupied for hours.
 For more information click here.